Gavino3o/Gavino3o/README.md

 - 🎓 I'm an undergraduate student studying Computer Science in the National University of Singapore.

-- 🔭 I’m currently looking for an internship.

 - 🌱 As a passion project, I am currently working on **Sugar Scout**, a mobile app looking for desserts near you!

 - ❤️ Hobbies: Reading, Cooking, Swimming, Gaming.